Indiana Debt Relief Guide

 Banking and taxes in Indiana

 The sales tax rate in Indiana has been 7% since 2008.
 But there are things that are taxed separately from that sales tax.
-The gasoline tax is 53.65 cents per gallon, one of the most expensive rates in the country.
-Indiana’s cigarette tax is $2.98 (dollars per 20-pack) which is the 8th highest nationally.
+The gasoline tax is $0.35 per gallon.
+Indiana’s cigarette tax is $0.99 (per 20-pack).

 Indiana housing market

-Indiana’s house prices rose an unprecedented 17.5% in 2021, through a combination of low market inventory, strong buyer demand, and rock-bottom mortgage rates.
+Indiana’s house prices rose through a combination of low market inventory, strong buyer demand, and rock-bottom mortgage rates.
 Price gains like these will assuredly push homeownership out of the reach of many Hoosiers.
-Home affordability in Indianapolis’ 11-county metro area, for example, has declined by 13%.
+Home affordability in Indianapolis’ 11-county metro area, for example, has declined much more rapidly than the U.S. average.

 For those seeking mortgage relief, Indiana Homeowner Assistance Fund (IHAF) can help.
 Hoosiers having trouble making rent payments can seek assistance through Indiana’s emergency rental assistance program.